Privacy Statement & Cookies Information

 Data protection queries should be forwarded to email@example.com.

 Website Privacy Statement

 This privacy statement explains how the Probation Service of Ireland collects and uses information about you, based on your visits to this website.
-You also have a right to obtain information about you kept by the Probation Service of Ireland.
-This is explained is our Data Protection Policy referenced above.
+You also have a right to obtain personal data about you kept by the Probation Service of Ireland.
+This is explained in our Data Protection Policy referenced above.

 How we collect & use personal information

 The Probation Service of Ireland does not collect any personal data about you on this website, apart from the information which you volunteer by sending us an email or completing our online feedback form.

 Your personal data, submitted in this way, will be collected, used and stored to respond to your request or otherwise address the subject matter of your mail.
 It may also be used to compile statistics.

 Your personal data will not be used for any other purpose and will not be released to any third party.